 Health and Safety: The vast majority of CTG employees work off-site at client locations.
 CTG owns office space for its corporate staff and leases office space for its branch locations, none of which are subject to industrial hazards and all adhere to Occupational Safety and Health Administration (OSHA) office standards.
 We will not knowingly transact business with companies that do not enforce appropriate safety and health standards in their work environments.

 Business Ethics: As a baseline for business ethics, all CTG employees are required to follow our employee code of conduct as articulated in our Employee Handbook.
 We safeguard both CTG's and our clients' intellectual property (through the use of employment agreements) and the confidential information of our employees and clients (through employment agreements, password protection, and limited access).
-Throughout our 50-year history, CTG management has committed to verifiable business integrity and is committed to compliance with all corporate accountability legislation.
-Further, CTG participates in reoccurring ISO 9001:2008 certification quality audits in Europe, as well as traditional auditing processes throughout the company.
+Throughout our more than 50-year history, CTG management has committed to verifiable business integrity and is committed to compliance with all corporate accountability legislation.
+Further, CTG participates in reoccurring ISO 9001 certification quality audits in Europe, as well as traditional auditing processes throughout the company.

 CTG has a formal plan to centrally manage our environmental initiatives and polices, and a living document guides the continued improvement of our environmental footprint.
 CTG's environmental strategy has three areas of focus:

 1) Leveraging our greatest asset: people.
 As a company that provides IT services to our clients, CTG's greatest assets are our people.
 For this reason, much of our potential environmental impact improvements come from the efforts of each of our employees to be environmentally-conscious corporate citizens.
 To support this effort we:

 - Clearly state our policies, initiatives, measurements, and results

 - Continue to offer and expand training opportunities

 - Continue to support environment-focused events such as Earth Day programs